kad-rowla/belastingdienst-subsidie-viewer/README.md

 **NOTE** *This step can be omitted if you already created or provided your token during setup of your project* ​
 Your TriplyDB API Token is your access key to TriplyDB.
-You can create one in TriplyDB using [this instructions](https://triply.cc/docs/api-token) or you can type (and follow the onscreen instructions):
+You can create one in TriplyDB using [these instructions](https://triply.cc/docs/api-token) or you can type (and follow the onscreen instructions):

 ```sh
 npx tools create-token